 For more on this platform, you can read our CyberLink PhotoDirector 12 Ultra review.

-The AI effects blend in seamlessly, but Luminar AI does have its downsides: it suffers from a complete lack of cataloguing options, and the rendering performance could be better.
+The AI effects blend in seamlessly, but Luminar Neo does have its downsides: it suffers from a complete lack of cataloging options, and the rendering performance could be better.

 Photoshop is an image manipulation tool that allows you to edit and enhance raster images using a series of manual and automatic techniques.
 If you are looking for an all-encompassing Photoshop alternative with the exact same features and a better price range, Affinity Photo is probably the best choice for you.